 Let your students try to solve these problems on their own.
 Expect them to be rather challenging.
 Require that they prove that their solutions are correct.
 Unless they can prove correctness, the solutions are probably not correct.

-It is probably too much to dump all eight problems on your students at once.
+It is probably too much ask your students to solve all eight problems at once.
 You might want to use them more slowly, two or three a week for three or four weeks.

 Some problems are harder than others.
 Problems IV and VIII are kind of tricky.